“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Applications are made online, visit www.gov.uk/student-finance to apply.
 If you experience any difficulty in completing the online application, you will need to contact Student Finance England on +44 (0)300 1000 607.
 Please note that all information is correct at the time of publishing, some changes may occur before or during the academic year.

 Tuition fees for your course are listed on the fees and funding section of individual course details on the university website.

 Full-time students have the option of taking out a Tuition Fee Loan to cover the cost of their fees.
 Fees will then be paid from the Student Loan Company direct to the university.
 Repayments of the Tuition Fee Loan are made to the Student Loan Company.
-You are allowed to defer payment of the Tuition Fees until you have finished your course and are earning over £26,575.
+You are not asked to start repaying your Tuition Fee loan until you have finished your course and are earning over £25,000 p.a.

 We will not charge you any additional fees or ask you to pay any additional costs that are mandatory for the completion of your course*.

 *Terms and conditions apply.

 A student maintenance loan of up to £9,978 may be available for full time students studying at University of Bolton who are not living with their parents.
 The maximum loan amount for students who are living at home with their parents is £8,400.

 For students in receipt of the maximum special support element of maintenance, the loan may be increased.
 Maintenance loans for students aged 60 or over may be available up to a maximum of £4,221.

 Loan rates are reduced when students are in their final year of study.
 Maintenance loans are partially subject to household income assessment.